MS BREMEN in Port of Rostock

 Consequently, cruise ships exclusively cater to the luxury industry, which means that companies have to ensure maximum comfort to the guests onboard, keeping in mind that they make a profit margin.

 For luxury yachts, the reason is different, however.
 During yacht manufacturing, shipbuilders pour epoxy with layers of glass fibre.
 Therefore yachts have an epoxy coating as the exterior.
-Shipbuilders mix the white colour with the epoxy coating, which eliminates the need to paint the ship altogether, saving on painting costs.
+Shipbuilders mix the white colour with the epoxy coating, which eliminates the need to paint the ship altogether, saving on printing costs.

 The psychological reason: